arnaud4d/documentation/docs/API/4DNetkit.md

 ## Prerequisites

-You have installed the 4D Netkit component.

-You have registered an app with the [Microsoft Identity platform](https://docs.microsoft.com/en-us/azure/active-directory/develop/quickstart-register-app) and obtained your application ID.
+You have registered an app with the [Microsoft Identity platform](https://docs.microsoft.com/en-us/azure/active-directory/develop/quickstart-register-app) and obtained your client ID.

 > Here, the term "application" does not refer to an application built in 4D.
 It refers to an entry point you create on the Azure portal.
-Once it's done, you can use the generated application ID to tell your 4D application to trust the Microsoft identity platform.
+Once it's done, you can use the generated client ID to tell your 4D application to trust the Microsoft identity platform.

 You have an email adress compatible with Microsoft Graph, such as "myadress@outlook.com" for example.